Shoaibashk/Shoaibashk.github.io/content/projects/dokcli.md

 ## Support 🤗

-The supported build targets by the non-cgo driver at the moment are:
+The supported build targets at the moment are:

 ```shell
 darwin  arm64